AsureQuality Map Project

 TOGETHER, we can save lives.

 The Canterbury West Coast Air Rescue Trust is extremely proud to partner with AsureQuality, as we share a common safety interest and a real appreciation of what it means to live and work in the South Island.

 AsureQuality’s AgriBase is used by our rural communities for hazard preparedness and disaster recovery.
-All farmholders across Canterbury and the West Coast are receiving a map of their property and stock/crop details – requesting that this key information be updated so they are better able to serve the community in the case of an emergency or biosecurity response.
+All farmholders across Canterbury and the West Coast are receiving a map of their property and stock/crop details – requesting that this key information be updated so Emergency Services and first responders are better able to serve the community in the event of an emergency or biosecurity response.
 Everyone who returns their map will go into a draw to win a scenic helicopter ride for two from Garden City Helicopters.

 The Trust is asking every rural resident to help be prepared by going the extra step and making a lifesaving donation.

 Every day the Rescue Helicopters and Crew watch over the lives of over 600,000 Kiwis as they go about their daily business; tending to their farms, moving cattle, out on tractors, ploughing the land and also exploring, having adventures and spending time with family.

 Due to COVID-19 there has been a significant drop in funding from grants, business support and community fundraising, and so the service currently needs $250,000 to keep saving lives this year.